ppitlehra/MonacoMarkets_pvt/docs/IMPLEMENTATION_STRATEGIES.md

 ### Current Status
 - **SEI CLOB**: Current batch processing approach has limitations for deep order books, and storage access patterns could be optimized.
-- **Phoenix**: Crankless design reduces gas costs by eliminating the need for external triggers, with optimized storage layout.
+- **Competitor DEX A**: Crankless design reduces gas costs by eliminating the need for external triggers, with optimized storage layout.
-- **DeepBook**: Uses data structures optimized for the Solana VM, with different gas economics allowing for more computation per transaction.
+- **Competitor DEX B**: Uses data structures optimized for the Solana VM, with different gas economics allowing for more computation per transaction.

 ### Implementation Strategy
 1. **Optimize Batch Processing**: